Basudev Than

 Basudev Than (pronounced as [baxudew tʱan]) or Narua Satra is a satra located in Dhakuakhana, Lakhimpur, Assam.
 It was first established in the 14th century by the Chutia king Satyanarayan.
 Originally known as Laumura Satra, this satra is well known in Assam and other parts of India.

 Etymology

 Damodar Ata established this satra in the 17th century as Laumura Satra.
-However, the plot of the which was originally donated by Chutia king Satyanarayan was transferred to many people many times.
-This led to the name na-rua which might mean 'not stay'.
-The name Basudev Than is related to the Assamese word for lord Vishnu-- Baxudew.
+However, the plot of the which was originally donated by Ahom king Jayadhaj Shingha was transferred to many people many times.
+This led to the name Na-rua.

+Na means "Not", "rua" means "to stay" which translates to Not-to-Stay.

 Legends

-According to the legend constructed in the 16th-century Rukmini Haran by Srimanta Sankardev, Rukmini made the statue of Basudev for her desire to marry him.
+According to the legend constructed in the 16th-century poem Rukmimi-harana by Srimanta Sankardev, Rukmini made the statue of Basudev/Krishna for her desire to marry him.